exokernel/raft-deep-dive/src/log-replication.md

 2. The leader appends the new entry to its log.
 3. The leader sends AppendEntries RPCs to all followers to replicate the new entry.
 4. Each follower processes the AppendEntries RPC and appends the new entry to its log if the new entry is consistent with its log.
 It then responds to the leader letting it know if the entry was successfully replicated.
-5. Once the leader has received enough successful responses to know that the log entries has been replicated to a majority of the cluster, it considers the entry committed and applies it to its state machine.
+5. Once the leader has received enough successful responses to know that the log entries have been replicated to a majority of the cluster, it considers the entry committed and applies it to its state machine.
+The commit index is updated.
 6. The leader responds to the client with the result of the write request.
+7. On the next AppendEntries RPC followers see the updated commit index and apply the entry to their state machines.

 This of course ignores the many failure scenarios that can occur.
 Raft is designed to handle these failures and ensure that the log remains consistent among all cluster members.
 If a log entry or entries cannot be saved among a majority then Raft ensures those entries are never committed and the client will not receive a success response.
 Typically, the leader will give up on retries after some timeout has elapsed at which point it will send a failure response back to the client.
 We'll cover the non-happy-path scenarios in the next section.